Souk21/jsfx-lint/README.md

 Default severity: `warning`

-Loop used as the right-hand side of an assignment.
+A loop used as the right-hand side of an assignment.

 ```
 a = while(i < 10) (